overte-org/community-apps/applications/tabletCam/README.md

 ### v2.4 (2022-08-22) by Alezia Kurdis

-- Fixed a but in HMD where the rear-facing camera was pointed to the tablet instead of the scene.
+- Fixed a bug in HMD where the rear-facing camera was pointed to the tablet instead of the scene.
 - Replaced the camera model by a new one (nicer and less heavy, 198k instead of 576k, less but more optimal polygons, 1 PBR material.)
-- Renamed the tool: Camera Snap-Pro
+- Rebranded the tool: Camera Snap-Pro
 - Replaced the icons for something more easy to identify as a device to take picture ("camera"), as an advance version of the "Snap" app.
-- Add a notice in the settings page to informe the user about the trigger on the thumbstick of the right VR hand controller.
+- Added a notice in the settings page to informe the user about the trigger on the thumbstick of the right VR hand controller.

 ### v2.3 (2019-10-15)